ryanjohnsontv/node-red-contrib-ha-inovelli-manager/README.md

 ### Home Assistant Integration

-You are able to choose between Z-Wave JS, ZHA, or Zigbee2MQTT as your integration.
+You are able to choose between Z-Wave JS, Open ZWave (deprecated), ZHA, or Zigbee2MQTT as your integration.

 ### Node ID